letscodegirl/seaproduce/_posts/2020-01-17-madagascar.md

 ---
 layout: post
-title: 'Madagascar: An Extraordinary Journey into the Wild'
+title: Frozen Squid
 subtitle: Discover the Biodiversity and Untamed Beauty of the Red Island
 description: Embark on an extraordinary journey to Madagascar, a land of unique wildlife, stunning landscapes, and vibrant culture, where nature's wonders are found nowhere else on Earth.
 author: Lucy
 featured: true
-banner-image: /uploads/travel/madagascar-1.jpg
+banner-image: /uploads/frozen squid/sq1.jpg
 categories:
   - travel
   - madagascar
-featured_image: /uploads/travel/madagascar-1.jpg
+featured_image: /uploads/frozen squid/sq2.jpg
 seo:
   title: 'Madagascar: An Extraordinary Journey into the Wild'
   description: Embark on an extraordinary journey to Madagascar, a land of unique wildlife, stunning landscapes, and vibrant culture, where nature's wonders are found nowhere else on Earth.